Originally Posted by Morkai

 Two cons I can come up with:

 *Mild ghosting or overdrive trailing of bright objects on black (such as the testufo).
-Not visible unless its bright on dark background, and motion clarity is still miles better than any non-lightboost LCD.
+Not visible unless its bright on dark background.

-Awarded with the first time ever LCD "bah, it's good enough until OLED" award!
+Awarded with the first time ever LCD "bah, it's good enough until OLED" reward!

 Picture of Panasonic VT60 in the back, with a macbook pro retina to the left, the eizo middle, and a 7.7" OLED in the corner between the macbook and the eizo.
 All displaying black screens.